Why is it so hard to lose weight with PCOS?

 Leptin is the satiety hormone that tells you that you have had enough to eat and can put down the fork now.
 This hormone is secreted by your fat cells and is an important part of appetite control, but with leptin resistance, things go a little haywire.
 With an increase of fat cells and an overproduction of leptin levels, you no longer respond to leptin appropriately.
 Instead, your brain is not getting the signal that you have had enough to eat nor to suppress appetite.
 This means you end up always feeling hungry and unsatisfied, which leads to overeating, cravings and storing more energy as fat.

 What are some causes of leptin resistance?
-Similar to insulin resistance; fructose, chronic stress, poor food choices, sugar, overeating, and high insulin levels.
+Similar to high fructose, chronic stress, poor food choices, sugar, overeating.

 Chronic low-grade inflammation